 Running Commissioner & Head Coach

 Christopher Kernan-Schmidt is the commissioner of the three Springfield/South County Youth Club Running programs: cross country, winter track & field, and spring track & field.
-In addition, Christopher is the head throws coach and assistant sprints coach at West Springfield High School.
+In addition, Christopher is the head throws coach at West Springfield High School where he has coached district and regional champions in the shotput.
 Christopher has been a youth coach with SYC since 2014 where he began as a high school volunteer.
 In 2017 he became the commissioner and head coach of the SYC Running program.
 Christopher holds USA Track & Field sports science, Level 1, Level 2 (youth specialization), and NFHS coaching certificates.
 In high school he ran varsity track & field specializing in the 400m & 800m.
 In college he ran for the George Mason Running Club specializing in the 100m.
+As a recent college graduate, Christopher continues to train in the 100m and is currently learning the javelin throw.

 Group One: Christopher K.